Barnby in the Willows

 Barnby in the Willows is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England, just east of Newark-on-Trent.
-According to the 2001 census it had a population of 244, increasing to 272 at the 2011 Census.
+According to the 2001 census it had a population of 244, increasing to 272 at the 2011 census, with a reduction to 255 at the 2021 census.
 Just to the south of the village is the River Witham, which also forms the border with Lincolnshire here.